swiftlang/swift-docc/Sources/docc/DocCDocumentation.docc/linking-to-symbols-and-other-content.md

 so DocC suggests to add `‑>MinuteByMinuteForecast` to disambiguate the second overload.

-The third overload has the same parameter types as the second overload and the same return value as the first overload, so DocC neither parameter types or return types alone can uniquely disambiguate this overload.
+The third overload has the same parameter types as the second overload and the same return value as the first overload, so neither parameter types nor return types alone can uniquely disambiguate this overload.
 In this scenario, DocC considers a combination of parameter types and return types to disambiguate the overload.
 The first parameter type is different from the first overload and the return type is different from the second overload.
 Together this information uniquely disambiguates the third overload,